-It is a government policy to retrofit noise barriers or enclosures where practicable on existing roads with traffic noise levels exceeding 70 dB(A) L{10} (1 hour) for residential premises.
+It is a government policy to retrofit noise barriers or enclosures where practicable on existing roads with traffic noise levels exceeding 70 dB(A)L10(1 hour) for residential premises.
 So far, nine retrofitting projects have been completed.
 Amongst the existing 31 retrofitting projects, eight are under construction and 23 are under various stages of planning and investigation.

-between Tsuen Tsing Interchange and Kwai Tsing Interchange, as well as the finalisation of six contracts and the associated claims under the Tuen Mun Road Improvement project from Tsuen Wan to Tuen Mun Town Centre.
+as well as the finalization of 6 contracts and the associated claims under Tuen Mun Road Improvement project from Tsuen Wan to Tuen Mun Town Centre.
 He also provides technical advice and comments on various studies related to Lantau development, north New Territories and east Kowloon strategic study.
 As regards the CPR and the Elevated Pedestrian Corridor in Yuen Long Town connecting with Long Ping Station projects, there have been very diverse views from the public on their planning and implementation.
 The planning, design and implementation of these projects requires tremendous effort from CE/MW5 and his team.
 To smoothly take forward these projects, the dedicated attention of a chief professional officer is required and it is not practicable to release CE5/MW to take up further duties.

-Hong Kong-Zhuhai-Macao Bridge Hong Kong Project Management Office (HZMB HKPMO)
+Hong Kong-Zhuhai-Macao Bridge Hong Kong Project Management Office ("HZMB HKPMO")

 - 5. There are three CEs in HZMB HKPMO.
-They are fully occupied to take forward various Hong Kong-Zhuhai-Macao Bridge related projects and therefore do not have spare capacity to absorb additional duties.
-Their responsibilities are as follows - (a) CE/Hong Kong Link Road is mainly responsible for the Hong Kong Link Road (HKLR) project with an approved project estimate of \$25 billion.
-The HKLR project consists of a 12-km long dual three-lane carriageway connecting the Main Bridge at the Hong Kong Special Administrative Region boundary with Hong Kong Boundary Crossing Facilities (HKBCF), and associated ancillary works 5.
-CE/HKLR is also responsible for the implementation of the consultancy agreements and contracts for the Management, Operation and Maintenance and Principal Tenancy of HKBCF. - (b) CE/HKBCF is mainly responsible for taking forward the construction of HKBCF with an approved project estimate of \$30.4 billion.
-This mega and complex project involves the impact to Tung Chung.
+They are fully occupied to take forward various Hong Kong-Zhuhai-Macao Bridge ("HZMB") related projects and therefore do not have spare capacity to absorb additional duties.
+Their responsibilities are as follows - (a) CE/Hong Kong Link Road is mainly responsible for the Hong Kong Link Road ("HKLR") project with an approved project estimate of \$25 billion.
+The HKLR project consists of a 12-km long dual three-lane carriageway connecting the Main Bridge at the Hong Kong Special Administrative Region boundary with Hong Kong Boundary Crossing Facilities ("HKBCF"), and associated ancillary works5.
+CE/HKLR is also responsible for the implementation of the consultancy agreements and contracts for the Management, Operation and Maintenance ("MOM") and Principal Tenancy ("PT") of the HKBCF.